Ruby and The Lost Crystals

 Context

 Ruby and the Lost Crystals is a game project produced as part of the third year of the Bachelor’s programme in Games Programming at SAE-Institut in Geneva.
 The project is a collaboration between the school’s Game Programming, Game Art, and Audio Engineering departments.
-It served as the main project for the Game Programmers, while for the Game Artists and Audio Engineers, it was a side project alongside their other coursework.
+It served as the main project for the Games Programmers, while for the Game Artists and Audio Engineers, it was a side project alongside their other coursework.

 The aim was to produce a vertical slice in six months (from September to February), enabling us to demonstrate gameplay that is representative of the game’s final concept.
 The aim of the project is to have a semi-professional experience where each discipline plays an essential role in production and where students can specialise in one aspect of game development.